sipwebclient/asterisk-18-extensions/README.md

 aors=1051
 ```

-For this example we have used the extension 1051 to give you an idea.
+For this example, we have used extension 1051.
-After you have set the new settings you'll need to restart your Asterisk with the following command.
+After you have set the new settings you'll need to restart your Asterisk.

 ```
 systemctl restart asterisk